Modern Gentlemen

 Sometimes, it seems there’s no help or a way out.
 Especially if you’re not seeking professional help.
 Here are some methods that have been proven to help ease chronic pain in patients.

-17. A mere 15% of people with chronic pain seek professional help.
+16. Only 15% of people with chronic pain seek professional help, chronic pain facts reveal.

 (Research America)